18F/18f.gsa.gov/_posts/2015-12-16-useiti-whats-in-first-report.md

 ---
 title: "What’s in the first U.S. Extractives Industries Transparency Initiative report"
-author:
+authors:
 - boone
 - corey-mahoney
 tags:
 - useiti
 - our projects
 - open data
-description: This week, the U.S. Department of the Interior released the first report from the United States Extractives Industry Transparency Initiative (USEITI).
-A major step toward implementing the global standard.
+description: "This week, the U.S. Department of the Interior released the first report from the United States Extractives Industry Transparency Initiative (USEITI).
+A major step toward implementing the global standard."
-excerpt: Just a few months ago we wrote about the next phase of the United States Extractives Industry Transparency Initiative (USEITI), one of our oldest projects with the lofty goal of educating and informing public debate around natural resources produced on public land.
-This week, the U.S. Department of the Interior released the first report from the United States, a major step toward becoming fully compliant with the global EITI standard.
+excerpt: "Just a few months ago we wrote about the next phase of the United States Extractives Industry Transparency Initiative (USEITI), one of our oldest projects with the lofty goal of educating and informing public debate around natural resources produced on public land.
+This week, the U.S. Department of the Interior released the first report from the United States, a major step toward becoming fully compliant with the global EITI standard."
 github: https://github.com/18F/blog-drafts/issues/353
-image: assest/blog/eiti/useiti-homepage.png
+image: /assets/blog/eiti/useiti-homepage.png
 ---

 Just a few months ago, we wrote about the next phase of the United